 They are typically caused by direct falls to the knee or sharp blows to the knee.
 Also, They are very serious injuries and can make walking and everyday activities extremely difficult.
-However, Car accidents are another common cause of a knee fracture.
+However, Car accidents are another common cause of knee fractures.

-However, Treatments of a Knee Fracture depend upon the severity of the fracture.
+However, Treatments for a Knee Fracture depend upon the severity of the fracture.
 Commonly prescribed treatments are medication or physical therapy.